Best tank size for red cherry shrimp?

 • Observe the shrimp daily for signs of stress or disease and address any issues promptly.

-By carefully selecting the appropriate equipment, decorations and maintaining water quality, you can create a stunning decorative cherry shrimp tank that will provide both enjoyment and a healthyOpens in a new tab. environment for your shrimp.
+By carefully selecting the appropriate equipment, decorations and maintaining water quality, you can create a stunning decorative cherry shrimp tank that will provide both enjoyment and a healthy environment for your shrimp.

 Beginner hobbyist cherry tank

-A beginnerOpens in a new tab. hobbyist cherry shrimp tank is a moderately sized aquarium that offers a more stable environment and additional space for a growing shrimp population.
+A beginner hobbyist cherry shrimp tank is a moderately sized aquarium that offers a more stable environment and additional space for a growing shrimp population.
 These tanks are ideal for those new to the hobby who want to explore shrimp keeping without the challenges associated with smaller tanks.

 While some aspects of care and maintenance overlap with decorative tanks, a beginner hobbyist tank require additional considerations to create a thriving environment for cherry shrimp.